-In software development, technical debt refers to the accumulation of work that builds up when developers implement quicker, short-term solutions instead of more optimal (but more labor-intensive) solutions.
+In software development, how to manage technical debt refers to the accumulation of work that builds up when developers implement quicker, short-term solutions instead of more optimal (but more labor-intensive) solutions.

 Technical debt uses a financial metaphor to illustrate how short-term decisions today, like borrowing money with interest, can have magnified effects in the future, like owing a lot of interest, being denied additional credit, hurting your credit score, etc. It may seem like a great idea to get that loan and drive that new car off the lot today, but only if you can consistently make the payments.
 Otherwise, it’s going to cause a lot of trouble for you down the road.

 Technical debt works the same way.
 It’s not always a bad thing and it’s certainly not the result of “lazy” developers “taking shortcuts.”
 Often, technical debt can be a great way to get an MVP out the door and beat competitors to market.
 Maybe you don’t implement the most elegant solution today, but you start generating revenue sooner and can carve out time to address and rework those issues in the future.

 So, as a product manager, how can you best avoid taking on unnecessary debt and negotiate existing debt without slowing things down or stalling innovation?
 Here are some tips to help.

-1. Make technical debt part of every conversation with your developers.
+1. Make how to manage technical debt part of every conversation with your developers.

 Odds are that your development team is intimately familiar with existing technical debt.
 They’re also likely well-positioned to provide debt-related insights that can help you weigh the pros and cons of planning decisions currently on the table.